intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md

 ## 6.1.6 Stream Chat

 Now, let's build a stream chatbot that runs on Intel GPUs, allowing LLMs to engage in interactive conversations.
 Chatbot interaction is no magic - it still relies on the prediction and generation of next tokens by LLMs.
-To make LLMs chat, we need to properly format the prompts into a converation format, for example:
+To make LLMs chat, we need to properly format the prompts into a conversation format, for example:

 ```
 <s>[INST] <<SYS>>